-FOR USE BY CAMPUS SECURITY AUTHORITIES TO REPORT CRIMINAL STATISTICS OF LISTED OFFENSES
+FOR USE BY CAMPUS SECURITY AUTHORITIES TO REPORT CRIME STATISTICS OF LISTED OFFENSES

-The following information comes from the Department of Education’s Handbook for Campus Safety and Security Reporting (2011); Uniform Crime Reporting Handbook; Sex Offenses definitions from the National Incident-Based Reporting System Edition of the Uniform Crime Reporting Program; and definitions of domestic violence, dating violence and stalking adapted from the amendments made to the Violence Against Women Re-authorization Act of 2013.
+The following information comes from 34 CFR § 668.46 – Institutional security policies and crime statistics; Uniform Crime Reporting Handbook; Sex Offenses definitions from the National Incident-Based Reporting System Edition of the Uniform Crime Reporting Program; and definitions of domestic violence, dating violence and stalking adapted from the amendments made to the Violence Against Women Re-authorization Act of 2013.

 - Rape: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim